Real Cuban Mint Mojitos: My Cuban Culinary Adventure

 In each glass: add 2 teaspoons white cane sugar, and the juice of half a lime.
 In Cuba, they don't place the lime into the glass, just the lime juice!

-Next place one long mint stem into each glass and simply muddle (push down and twist) the bottom of the mint stem into the sugar and lime juice.
+Next place one long mint stem into each glass and simply muddle (push down and twist) the bottom of the mint stem only NOT THE MINT LEAVES into the sugar and lime juice.
 Two reasons for this: one you don't get a strong bitter taste when you over muddle the mint leaves, and they stay pretty and green not brown and bruised.
-(This tip came from the bartenders we met on our trip and was confirmed with my good friend Abel who travels Cuba extensively with tourists, and this Cuban knows a thing or two about mojitos!)
+(This tip came from the bartenders we met on our trip and was confirmed with my good friend Abel who is a Cuban travel guide, and trust me, he knows a thing or two about mojitos!)

 about Cuban rum: Havana Club - El Ron De Cuba, is not currently available in the US due to the import embargo.
 You can find some good options like Havana Club - Puerto Rico available at specialty liquor stores.